-6.11 The installation of underground apparatus and drainage systems with the use of mechanical excavators will undoubtedly sever any roots that may be present and can change the hydrology and structure of the nearby soil in a way that will adversely affect the health of any nearby trees.
-Particular care should therefore be taken when assessing the layout of new services and consideration MUST be given to the methods of installation of ALL underground apparatus.

-6.12 From an assessment of the subject site, undertaken in conjunction with the project architect, the existing drainage system has been assessed as suitable for re-use and it is assumed that the electric and gas cabling is also satisfactory.

-Therefore, there is no reason to assume that any new service installations will be required within the RPAs of any trees.
+- 6.11 The installation of underground apparatus and drainage systems with the use of mechanical excavators will undoubtedly sever any roots that may be present and can change the hydrology and structure of the nearby soil in a way that will adversely affect the health of any nearby trees.
+Particular care should therefore be taken when assessing the layout of new services and consideration MUST be given to the methods of installation of ALL underground apparatus. - 6.12 New services should be routed to avoid all RPAs of retained trees on site and within nearby sites.
+From an assessment of the subject site, undertaken in conjunction with the project architect, there is no reason to assume this isn't possible.
+Inspection chambers must also be sited outside the RPAs of any nearby trees.